 What to do: Don’t let a jam-packed workday or hectic schedule get in the way of your friendships.
 Stop by a co-worker’s office for a quick Monday morning catch-up, or e-mail/text your friends at night to stay in touch when you’re too busy for phone calls.

 RELATED: The Best Soups to Kickstart Your Immune System

 Not Getting Enough Rest

-The perfect example: college students who get sick after pulling all-nighters cramming for exams.
+The perfect example: college students who get sick after pulling all-nighters and cramming for exams.
 Poor sleep is associated with lower immune system function and reduced numbers of killer cells that fight germs.
-In fact, University of Chicago researchers found that men who had slept only 4 hours a night for 1 week produced half the amount of flu-fighting antibodies in their blood (jump-started by a flu shot) compared with those who slept 7 1/2 to 8 1/2 hours.
+In fact, the University of Chicago researchers found that men who had slept only 4 hours a night for 1 week produced half the amount of flu-fighting antibodies in their blood (jump-started by a flu shot) compared with those who slept 7 1/2 to 8 1/2 hours.

 What to do: Most adults need between 7 and 9 hours of uninterrupted rest every night, but how you feel in the morning and throughout the day may be a better gauge.
 If you’re tired when you wake up in the morning, you’re not getting enough—sleep, or maybe not enough quality sleep.

 Being A Pessimist